kamilburda/batcher/dev/sections/Customization.md

 For more information, see `Merge background` above.

-**Export**

-Performs export with additional customization not available in the main dialog.

-Options:
-* *Output folder*: Folder to save the output image(s).
-  When this procedure is added, the output folder is set to the folder displayed in the main dialog upon the plug-in startup.
-* *File extension*: File extension of the output image(s).
-  This overrides the file extension in the main dialog.
-* *Perform export*: Whether to export each layer separately ("For each layer"), each top-level layer or layer group separately ("For each top-level layer or group"), or a single image containing all layers ("For the entire image at once").
-  The latter two options provide multi-layer export.
-This allows exporting e.g. multipage PDFs or animated GIFs per top-level layer group and/or with additional custom procedures applied before the export.
-* *Image filename pattern*: Filename pattern available when a single image is exported (the "Entire image at once" option is selected).
-  The text entry next to `Save as` still applies to individual layer names (since some multi-layer file formats also store layer names, e.g. TIFF or PSD).
-* *Use file extension in layer name*: If a layer name has a recognized file extension, use that file extension instead of the one in the `File extension` text entry.
-  You very likely need to choose `Full layer name` in the text entry next to `Save as` to preserve file extensions in layer names.
-* *Convert file extension to lowercase*: File extensions in layer names are converted to lowercase.
-* *Preserve layer name after export*: If enabled, layer names will revert to the state before export (i.e. without adding a file extension to them).
-  This is probably only ever useful if you want to perform export multiple times, e.g. with multiple different file formats (which is possible by adding multiple Export procedures).

-When exporting each layer separately (the default), the Export procedure usually makes sense to be applied as the last procedure since procedures after Export would have no effect.

 **Remove folder structure**

 Exports all layers to the output folder on the same level, i.e. subfolders for layer groups are not created.